 How do you tailor your studying to the way that your brain prefers to process information?

 Knowing how makes life easier and learning more fun.

 Do you know what sort of a learner you are?
 Do you understand how you already process, store and retrieve information in your day-to-day life?

-When you sit down to revise, do you conduct your studies in a way that is natural and easy-to-use?
+When you sit down to learn something, do you conduct your studies in a way that is natural and easy?

 Of course, there is no right or wrong way of studying – all that matters is that what you’re doing actually works for you.